 Afterwards, we toured the Anne Frank House.
 Tickets for this are extremely difficult to obtain, and always sell out months in advance; however, every night a handful of tickets are released for the following morning, so be sure to check the website!
-I recommend visiting the Frank home during your time in Amsterdam- the museum is really well done and the self-guided walk is a very moving experience.
+I recommend visiting the Frank home during your weekend in Amsterdam- the museum is really well done and the self-guided walk is a very moving experience.

 The last activity that we did in Amsterdam was a canal cruise.
 You can’t leave the city without having this unique experience.
 It was very relaxing to sit inside of the boat, listening to the audio guide and viewing the sights.
 The tours are typically one hour long and tickets cost around 15 euro.